 With more people working from home than ever before, teamwork has entered a whole new dimension.
-While time tracking offers remote teams one of the best ways to stay in sync, it can also make the whole work from home experience easier on an individual level.
+While time tracking offers remote teams one of the best ways to stay visible and in sync, it can also make the whole work from home experience easier on an individual level.
 From gaining self-knowledge and constructing a more satisfying schedule, to ensuring people don’t work excessive hours, there are a ton of reasons why every home worker should track their time.

 Employee-first time tracking tools

-An important note on tools before we dive in: time tracking apps can only really benefit home workers if they’re actually designed for them – not their employers.
+An important note on tools before we dive in: time tracking apps only really benefit home workers if they’re actually designed for them – not their employers.
 By this we mean they are:

-Privacy focused – they ensure an employee’s tracked data is securely stored and accessible to them alone;
+Privacy focused – they ensure an employee’s tracked data is securely stored and only accessible to them alone;

 Built on trust – they let employees actively share relevant time data with peers, instead of using underhanded methods to take it from them.